14 Signs of Unhealed Attachment Wounds in Midlife Marriage

 * Deep down, you don’t feel like you’ve “earned” the right to ask

-You want to relax, receive, and let your partner lead more—but you're afraid they'll drop the ball, and you don't want the guilt of setting them up for failure.
+4. You want to relax, receive, and let your partner lead more—but you're afraid they'll drop the ball, and you don't want the guilt or blame when things don't go well.

-When you're hurt, disrespected or neglected in the relationship, you take it as a cue to try harder, have more patience, and be more understanding.
+2. When you're hurt, disrespected or neglected in the relationship, you take it as a cue to try harder, do "better" and be more understanding.

 How many did you resonate with?